Are you OK with cookies?

 We use small files called ‘cookies’ on prisonandprobationjobs.gov.uk.
 Some are essential to make the site work, some help us to understand how we can improve your experience, and some are set by third parties.
 You can choose to turn off the non-essential cookies.
 Which cookies are you happy for us to use?

-Joining HMPPS as a prison officer gives you a range of opportunities for your career.
-You’ll be able to develop in your role, specialise, or advance through positions once you’ve completed your probationary period and gained the necessary skills and experience.
+You can develop in your role, specialise, or advance through positions once you have completed your probationary period and gained the necessary skills and experience.

 Band 4 supervising officer